matiasenrigue/Taximize/data/data_models_api/scoring_model/ReadMe.md

 Scores are based on dropoff zone hotness, duration variability, boroughs, and time of day features.

-Normalization is done using MinMaxScaler trained on realistic predicted scores (excluding outliers)
+Normalization is performed using the 5th and 95th percentiles of predicted scores to reduce the impact of outliers and improve score spread across the 0–1 range.

 Each month has its own trained models and metadata